ekstremedia/sortlandbloggen/README.md

 - Bonus: Making users with read only access

 ## Solution
+<a name="solution"></a>
 For the user part I used Laravel's [built in user system](https://laravel.com/docs/7.x/authentication), and used [Laravel Sanctum](https://laravel.com/docs/7.x/sanctum) for authentication, to easily have a usable user database with register/login with validation.
 User model has an extra "read_only" boolean column wich defaults to 0, not read only used.
-One must choose on the registration page.
+One must choose on the [registration page](resources/views/auth/register.blade.php).

 The [routes](routes/web.php) for the Post controllers functions that needs authentication are protected by Sanctum middleware.

-The List page lists all posts by current logged in user.
+The [List post page (Posts)](resources/js/components/posts/PostsListComponent.vue) lists all posts by current logged in user.
 If the user is not read only, it displays an "New post" button, and an Action dropdown button with Edit and Delete.

 Delete button has an confirmation modal.